-Now, let’s follow an example.
-You can use our generic liquid blanket application calculator to calculate how much total product to put over an area or look up the product you are using to automatically populate the label rates.
+Let’s follow an example.
+You can use our generic granular broadcast application calculator (also below) to calculate how much total product to put over an area.
+Also, we may have a CertainLabel™ Optimized Label Rate Calculator for your particular product so you can automatically populate the label rates.

 Example: The back yard is 4,000 square feet.
-The label rate is 2 lbs of product per 1,000 square feet.
+The label rate listed on the bag is 2 lbs of product per 1,000 square feet.